JuliaRos24/MovieData/README.md

 By analyzing version aspects of the movie data, we seek to identify patterns, make data-driven recommendations, and gain a deeper understanding of the industry dynamics.

 ### Data sources
-Movie Data: The primary dataset used for the analysis is the "Movies Data Analysis Dashboard.xmls" file, containing detailed information about each movie's names, budget, actors, directors etc.
+Movie Data: The primary dataset used for the analysis is the [Movies Data Analysis Dashboard.xlsx](https://github.com/user-attachments/files/16401524/Movies.Data.Analysis.Dashboard.xlsx) file, containing detailed information about each movie's names, budget, actors, directors etc.

 ### Tools
  - Power Query - Used Power Query for Data Cleaning